UCRDarkMatter/CASCADE/Supplemental/README.md

 ## ASCIITranslator

 `ASCIITranslator` translates data from a raw ENSDF `.txt` file into a level structure `.txt` file that is more legible and readable by `SBTranslator`.
+An example ENSDF file (`12_26.txt`) is provided in the `Supplemental` folder.
+The input file name string must have the format `Z_A.txt`, and the output file will have the format `Z-A.txt`.
+In both cases, A is that of the nucleus post-capture.

 ### Running ASCIITranslator